The Melissa Linville Criminal Justice Scholarship

 - Demonstration of knowledge and commitment to a career in the criminal justice field

-- Does the applicant demonstrate leadership and willingness to learn
+- Demonstration of leadership and willingness to learn

 - Your name, email & phone number